 At 5:10min, Masekela asks Carlton players Dale Thomas, Marc Murphy and Kade Simpson about their nauseating series of injuries.
 I’m pretty much retiring from footy before I start.
 Still, it’s a great sport to watch.
 Go Sydney Swans.

-It’s still amazing that Richmond won the premiership last year.
+It’s still amazing that Richmond won the premiership in 2017.